If you're like me, you've found yourself staring down the list of impressively (and intimidatingly)…

 Making a perfect cappuccino requires a little bit of art and a little bit of science.
 While a super-automatic espresso machine has all the science you need, it lacks the art.

 Our roundup includes five semi-automatic and five super-automatic latte machines.
-We detailed the pros and cons of each so that you’ll be satisfies with your purchase.
+In our latte machine reviews, we detailed the pros and cons of each so that you’ll be satisfied with your purchase.

 If you want more control your coffee experience, check out the Breville Barista Express.
 You can fine-tune both grind size and grind amount.
 The grind size dial lets you make espresso with almost any type and size of bean.
 You can set the grind amount for the machine to measure the coffee, or you can use the manual over-drive.